 CRM appointment scheduling: why it matters in 2025

 Buyers expect to pick a time on the spot—on any device, in their time zone, without waiting for replies.
-Automating appointment scheduling inside your CRM delivers:
+Automating appointment scheduling inside your CRM delivers:- Speed-to-meeting: buyers book as soon as interest sparks.

 - Fair routing: round robin or weighted rules prevent overload and favoritism.